KoljaB/Linguflex/README.md

 - **Scheduling Assistance:** Helps manage personal calendars and appointments.
 Integrates with Google Calendar.

-- **Weather Updates:** Provides current weather and forecasts based on the user's location via OpenWeatherMap.
+- **Weather Updates:** Delivers current weather data and forecasts based on the user's location via OpenWeatherMap.

-- **News Briefings:** Summarizes top news scraped from the german "Tagesschau" news site.
+- **News Briefings:** Collects current news from the german "Tagesschau" news site and presents them in compact summaries.

-- **Image Generation:** Creates images based on text prompts and descriptions via DALL-E API.
+- **Image Generation:** Creates images based on text prompts and descriptions using the DALL-E API.

-- **Wake Word Activation:** Starts interaction on detecting preset wake words.
-Custom sensitivity tuning.
+- **Wake Word Activation:** Starts interactions upon detection of predefined keywords.
+Sensitivity can be individually adjusted.

-- **Conversation Flow:** Maintains context over multi-turn conversations using history tracking.
+- **Conversation History:** Retains context across conversation by managing conversation history.

 - **Diagnostics:** Detailed logging for troubleshooting.
 Microphone calibration visualization.

-- **Token-Saving Mechanisms:** Various token-saving mechanisms, such as custom history size management and reduction, accommodating both low-budget and high-end installations.
+- **Token-Saving Mechanisms:** Various mechanisms to save tokens, such as managing the size of the conversation history and reducing it to support both cost-effective and high-quality installations.

 - **Context Sensitive Model Switching:** Automatically switches to a model with a larger context window size if needed, making it possible to scale up to the gpt-4-32k-0613 model when context size requires it.

+The goal is to gradually further develop these capabilities to make the experience with the digital assistant as performant, exciting, and individual as possible.

-The goal is to incrementally evolve those capabilities to deliver an engaging, personalized and helpful digital assistant experience.
-Remember this project is in an early development stage and lots of components are still imperfect.
+The project is still in an early development phase, and many of the components are not mature and far from perfect.